LorenzEh/ACS-5/README.md

 3. Number of estimates which are zero or missing (percent of estimates zero or missing and total number of estimates which are zero)
 4. Percent of CVs > 30

-*Italicized Text:* The assessment of U.S. Census data quality involves the utilization of Margin of Errors (MOEs).
+The assessment of U.S. Census data quality involves the utilization of Margin of Errors (MOEs).
 The U.S. Census Bureau provides MOEs of each estimation at a confidence level of 90%.
 The MOEs can easily be transformed to Standard Errors (SEs) by dividing the MOEs by 1.645.
 Subsequently, the Coefficients of Variation (CVs) can be computed by dividing the SEs by the estimate and multiplying it with 100.
 (U.S. Census Bureau, 2020, p.
 55)

 Given the nature of many of the ACS-5 variables as rate data or percentage which frequently have 0 as an estimate, division-by-0 errors might occur when calculating the CVs.
 Therefore, the percentage of CVs > 30 is calculated by dividing the Count of CVs > 30 by the Count of Estimates not zero or missing: